heiku-jiqu/github-blog/src/routes/blog/blogposts/post11.md

 The configuration can include the following:

 - `bootstrap.servers` (**required**): the URL to the Kafka cluster/brokers
-- `acks`: level of acknowledgement required before returning from produce request. (`0`, `1`, `all` for no ack, only lead broker ack, and all broker acks, respectively)
+- `acks`: level of acknowledgement required before returning from produce request (`0`, `1`, `all` for no ack, only lead broker ack, and all broker acks, respectively)
 - `compression.type`: enables compression of messages (e.g. `gzip`, `zstd`)
-- `batch.size`: number of bytes to batch up before sending produce request. should be adjust with `linger.ms`
+- `batch.size`: number of bytes to batch up before sending produce request.
+Should be adjust with `linger.ms`
-- `linger.ms`: number of milliseconds to wait for batch before sending produce request (i.e. latency). should be adjusted with `batch.size`
+- `linger.ms`: number of milliseconds to wait for batch before sending produce request (i.e. latency).
+Should be adjusted with `batch.size`
 - any other connection security settings like `security.protocol` and `ssl.keystore`

 ### methods